RandomStudio/tether-soundscape-rs/README.md

 ## Sample bank JSON
 Currently, the Sample Bank JSON files are created "by hand".
 Later versions will allow creation, editing and saving of these via the GUI.
 See `./test.json` file for an example.

+### Volume and Panning defaults and overrides
+Clips in the Sample Bank may optionally be given a `volume` and/or `panning` setting.

+If an incoming `clipCommands` message specifies `volume` or `panning` values, then these will override any defaults specified in the JSON.

+If neither a JSON-specified value nor a message-specified override is available for one or both of these, a default will be applied (full volume and centred panning).

+See

 ## Remote control (Input from Tether)

 ### Single Clip Commands